Asymptotic Structure with a positive cosmological constant: Introduction

 \section{Introduction}

 This is the second of a couple of papers that we present simultaneously and complement each other.
 The subject of the papers is the asymptotic structure of space-times that admit a conformal completion {\em \`a la} Penrose with a non-negative cosmological constant $\Lambda \geq 0$.
 The present paper deals with $\Lambda >0$, while the companion \cite{Fernandez-Alvarez_Senovilla-afs} considers the better understood case with vanishing cosmological constant.
 Notation, nomenclature and some important ideas can be obtained from the Introduction of that first paper.
+Some of the notation used is summarised in \cref{tab:tablenotation} though.

 The geometry and physics present at infinity with a vanishing cosmological constant differ notably from the ones with a positive $ \Lambda $.
 These differences are discussed thoroughly in this paper.
 The fundamental distinctions emerge as a consequence of the change in the causal character of the conformal boundary, no matter \emph{how tiny} the cosmological constant is \cite{Ashtekar2017}.
 Attention to the complications arising when $\Lambda>0$ was revived in \cite{Penrose2011} and later the problematic was exposed accurately in \cite{Ashtekar2014} from the point of view of an analysis of the topology and geometry of the conformal boundary, called $\scri$.
 As explained in \cite{Fernandez-Alvarez_Senovilla-afs}, such conformal boundary carries a universal structure when $\Lambda=0$ which is simply missing, in general, in the case with $\Lambda>0$.
 All possible 3-dimensional Riemannian manifolds are good enough, in principle, for $\scri$, and intrinsic asymptotic symmetries can be simply absent.
 One may try to restrict the asymptotic structure but, if the constraints are too strong one may lose too much information.
 Recall that all conformally related metrics on $\scri$ describe the same physical situation, leading to the well-known conformal gauge freedom.
 Physically relevant results must be gauge independent.